atlhawksfanatic/NBA-BY-LAWS/docs/03-bylaws.md

 (c) The foregoing provisions relating to the allocation of obligations may be modified by the agreement of the parties.
 (d) Any financial or contractual obligation not disclosed to the assignee on the Trade Call shall remain the responsibility of the assignor.

-### Additional Trade Rules.
+### Additional Trade Rules

 (a) A Member who has assigned its rights to the services of a Player may not retain any rights to such Player, conditional or otherwise, following consummation of the Assignment Transaction.
 (b) A Member who has assigned its rights to the services of a Player may not reacquire such rights prior to the end of the Season in which the assignment occurred, or, if the assignment occurred between Seasons, prior to the end of the next succeeding Season; provided, however, that the foregoing prohibition shall not apply in the event that the assignee shall have first offered the services of such Player to all other Members through the waiver procedure.
+(c) In addition to the prohibition set forth in Section 4.05(b) above, if a Player is assigned and the assignee Team subsequently places the Player on waivers, the assignor Team shall not be permitted to sign the Player to a new Player Contract (or claim the rights to the Player off of waivers) before the earlier of: (i) one (1) year following the date all conditions to the Assignment Transaction were satisfied; or (ii) the July 1 following the last Season of the Player's Player Contract.
-(c) No Player Contract may be assigned during a game for which the Player is dressed to play.
+(d) No Player Contract may be assigned during a game for which the Player is dressed to play.
-(d) The Association Office will not conduct a Trade Call unless and until each party thereto has room on its Active List or Inactive List (or will have room after the Trade Call is completed) for the Player(s) whose contract(s) it is receiving in the transaction.
+(e) The Association Office will not conduct a Trade Call unless and until each party thereto has room on its Active List, Inactive List, or Two-Way List (or will have room after the Trade Call is completed) for the Player(s) whose contract(s) it is receiving in the transaction.

 ## INTRA-ASSOCIATION WAIVER OF CONTRACTUAL RIGHTS